allianz/ng-aquila/projects/ng-aquila/src/taglist/taglist.md

 #### Keybord navigation

-If `nxAllowTagDeletion` is set to `true`, you can remove selected tags using BACKSPACE.
+If `allowTagDeletion` is set to `true`, you can remove selected tags using BACKSPACE.
 If your tags trigger actions on click, these actions will be also triggered on ENTER click.